andhisan/seekfiction/packages/seekfiction-commons/README.md

 ## Sorry

-I'm new to GitHub packages and Node.js development.
+I'm new to npm and Node.js development.

 This is public package but contents subject to change.